DerKevinRiehl/great_gatsbi/README.md

 | gatsbiv1 |   |   |   |   |   |   |   |   |
 | gatsbiv2 |   |   |   |   |   |   |   |   |

-TODO:
-- rerun gatsbiv2 finish training of the models
--

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.

 ### Codes to reproduce